CSCfi/csc-user-guide/docs/accounts/how-to-manage-your-project.md

 * Project members receive reminders about the project expiration.
 * The Project Manager can extend the project in [MyCSC](http://my.csc.fi)
 * When granted new billing units (BU) project is extended automatically by a year.
-* Projects that use Fairdata IDA will be extended automatically.
+* Projects that use [Fairdata IDA](https://ida.fairdata.fi/) will be extended automatically.

 !!!
 Note

     Project Manager’s CSC account inactivation closes the project for all project members.

-* The Project Manager’s CSC account needs to be kept active by changing password yearly and keeping user information, such as the organisation email address, up to date and delegate the project manager role to someone else as needed.
+* The Project Manager’s CSC account needs to be kept active by changing password yearly and keeping user information such as email address up to date.
+If needed, Project Manager is responsible for transferring Project Manager duties to another member of the Project.

 Users are primarily responsible for [moving data](../data/moving/index.md) or deleting the project content themselves before the project is closed.
 If you're unsure about your CSC Project's or Account's status, please log in [MyCSC](http://my.csc.fi) to extend your project or change your account password.